 - Barcode scanners.
 Some apps have barcode scanners to log food faster and help learn its nutrient content and additional information (e.g. food facts or recipes).

 - Hydration measure.
-Also known as water log, defines the amount of water you need to drink daily based on your weight parameters and sets reminders to keep a user hydrated.
+Also known as water log, it defines the amount of water you need to drink daily based on your weight parameters and sets reminders to keep a user hydrated.

 - Goals setting & management.
 Defines how a user will interact with an app and keeps their motivation strong.

 - Sleep monitoring.
-Uses actigraph to measure the time a user spends sleeping and doing activities while awake.
+Uses an actigraph to measure the time a user spends sleeping and doing activities while awake.